sharamall/server/README.md

 * try adding those to $PATH if it doesn't work or cd to C:/Tools when running gem install

 ubuntu:
-* make sure libssl-dev is installed before installing puma or it won't support TLS
+* make sure libssl-dev is installed before installing puma or it won't support TLS.
+* if puma is already installed, then `gem uninstall puma` `sudo apt install libssl-dev -yq` `bundle install`